Parasites that can lead to cancer

 Opisthorchis viverrini and Clonorchis sinensis are liver flukes (a type of flatworm) that have been linked to increased risk of developing cancer of the bile ducts.
 The bile ducts are tubes that connect the liver to the intestines.
 These infections come from eating raw or undercooked freshwater fish.
-This disease is found mostly in East Asia and is rare in other parts of the world.
+They occur mostly in East Asia and are rare in other parts of the world.

-Schistosoma haematobium is a parasite found in the water of developing countries of the Middle East, Africa, and Asia.
+Schistosoma haematobium is a parasite found in the water of some countries in the Middle East, Africa, and Asia.
 Infection with this parasite (an illness called schistosomiasis) has been linked to bladder cancer.
 Possible links to other types of cancer are now being studied as well.

 Last Medical Review: 07/11/2016

 Last Revised: 07/11/2016